iamyuvraj/Colorize-Black-and-White-Images/Screenshots.md

 Here are some screenshots of the working project:

-The overall UI of the application:
+The overall UI of the Application:
 ![User Interface](screenshots/ui.png "UI of the Application")

 Sample Output 1